 But, what’s the difference between each, how do you know which is better suited for your family, and which features are worth paying a higher price for?

-First up in our three-part series, we take an in-depth look at slow cookers to help you decide which appliance—and model—is worth space on your kitchen counter.
+In this slow cooker buying guide, we take an in-depth look to help you decide which appliance—and model—is worth space on your kitchen counter.

 When trying to understand what sets slow cookers apart, the name really says it all.
 Slow cookers, sometimes known by the name of best-selling brand Crock-Pot, might be the only kitchen appliance that saves you time by taking longer to cook.

-The appeal of slow cookers is that with a relatively modest investment of up-front prep time, you can put the ingredients for dinner together, turn it on, and walk away for a few hours or a whole day.
+Specifically, the main appeal of a slow cooker is that with a relatively modest investment of up-front prep time, you can pile all the ingredients for dinner together, turn it on, and walk away for a few hours—or even a whole day.